Online Induction >> What is a Site Induction?

 Best way to deliver a Site Induction

-Site Inductions are typically conducted online or face to face and might be the first thing a new employee or contractor is walked through as part of their first stage of work in a new organisation or workplace.
+The site induction is the first thing a new employee or contractor is walked through as part of their first stage of work in a new organisation or workplace.
 It might include a site tour, awareness of site specific safety and HR procedures and acknowledgement that they understand all these areas.

 They will be typically done by all employees, contractors and visitors on their first day or before they start working on site.